 “I believe that the new approach to the curriculum will have a huge impact across all classrooms.”

 “Children that have previously been disengaged in their learning have been reignited and inspired.
 Mondays have become Mission Mondays and they are the perfect start to the learning week, not just for the children but also the staff!”

 “Our new RESPECT curriculum is transformational to the life chances of our children, preparing them for future challenges.”

 Chris O’Shaughnessy, CEO of Wise Owl Trust

 As if that isn’t enough, we have gone one step further!
-We have started our very own intervention for children with Social and Emotional Difficulties, named Team Up, led by a qualified teacher supported by Commando Joe’s and Teaching Assistants.
+We have started our very own intervention for children with Social and Emotional Difficulties, named Team Up.
 The outcomes have been life changing for some children both in school and at home, with some children not wanting to leave Team Up!
 Feedback from parents, carers, children, staff and visitors has been astounding and beyond anything possibly imagined.
 Working on the RESPECT curriculum in the same way as children in the mainstream academies has meant that reintegration has been an easier process for the children.
 The comments from the children during their daily ‘compliments’ sessions have been heart-melting for all.
 Read more about Team Up and their amazing work on the Team Up website.

 The life journey of inspirational people have been chosen to be entwined with the National Curriculum to engage and enthuse even the most boring of lessons.